 The Business Support Helpline is a key element of the government’s business support provision.
-It provides signposting, diagnostic support and business improvement guidance to pre-starts, start-ups, and existing businesses to help them start and grow.
-The service provides national information, which all businesses need, plus information, guidance and signposting to local sources of help.
+It provides signposting, diagnostic support and business improvement guidance to pre-starts, startups and existing businesses.
+The service provides national information, which all businesses need, plus information, guidance and signposting to local support.

-For businesses that need additional help, have immediate, complex needs or may be at risk, there’s a call back service offering more in-depth support through a small team of experienced Business Support Advisors (BSAs).
+There’s a call-back service offering more in-depth support for businesses that have immediate or complex needs or may be at risk.
+This is run through a small team of experienced Business Support Advisors.
 They offer up to 60 minutes of free telephone business support, tailored to the individual business needs.

 3. Local help for business

-Growth Hub partners include chambers of commerce, the Federation of Small Businesses and other business bodies, universities/university business schools, Enterprise Zones and catapults, banks other private sector bodies and national government.
+Growth Hub partners include chambers of commerce, the Federation of Small Businesses, business schools, Enterprise Zones and banks.

 4. Financial Support